-IQA Sampling Record A summary of the learners, units and assessors included in the IQA sample, including a rationale for the size and content of the sample selected.
+A summary of the learners, units and assessors IQA Sampling Record included in the IQA sample, including a rationale for the size and content of the sample selected. the size and content of the sample selected.

 Authorised Internal Verifiers (AIVs)